How a messy person can learn to be neat

 3. Stop with the hoarding.

 Stop piling up clutter.
 Having too many things is what complicates the cleaning process.
-And not just that, to many items to wipe, move, dust are downright overwhelming.
+And not just that, too many items to wipe, move, and dust are downright overwhelming.
 As Marie Kondo says, and I’m paraphrasing – if it doesn’t make you happy, get rid of it.
 Also, if you haven’t used it for a long time – get rid of it.
 If you don’t need it – you’ve guessed it, it goes out.
 Finally, don’t accumulate sentimental knickknacks.
 Don’t get attached to things.
 They are just things.
 Many have fallen into this trap.
 If you don’t enjoy, need, or use something, lose it.
 A messy person can learn to be neat if they learn to declutter mercilessly!
 I have come to despise ornaments with no purpose, just because they add to the cleaning time.
 And time is precious.

 Moreover, clutter can get in the way of productivity.
 Therefore, tidying up your workspace is very important.
 This is especially crucial if you work from home.
 There are already too many distractors.
-And several dirty coffee mugs, a mountain of clothes on your chair, dirty socks on the floor are not helpful.
+And several dirty coffee mugs, a mountain of clothes on your chair, and dirty socks on the floor are not helpful.
 Also, too many things on your desk, such as purposeless ornaments, don’t make for a suitable working environment.